NESCent/hip_hack_howto/research/deep_dive_notes.md

 This is an interesting project because the contributions kept coming and the distribution of effort changed.
 Initially EA was the top congributor, then later it was SH, and the most recent changes were dominated by MDPL, who was not a major contributor to code initially.

 ### research notes

+Video chat with AS, Monday, Nov 16, 2015

 #### overview of team
 * Confirm team membership - yes